 The Member is using an Outsourced Service Provider in respect of a Material Business Activity.
-Accordingly, this is an Outsourcing arrangement which is likely to require consideration of APES GN 30.
+Accordingly, this is an Outsourcing arrangement and the Member should refer to the guidance in APES GN 30.

 A Member in Public Practice provides accounting services to medium-sized companies operating in various industries.
-To perform this role for selected companies, the Member obtains company data from their bookkeepers.
+To perform this role for the relevant companies, the Member obtains company data from their bookkeepers.
 The Member has recently gained an understanding of Cloud Computing technology and has recommended to the bookkeepers to transfer the respective Clients on to Cloud Computing to make the accounting process more efficient.